PaoloMura/PaoloMura.github.io/README.md

 # Portfolio

-Find the webpage at https://paolomura.github.io/ or an older, multi-page version at http://paolomura.co.uk.
+Find the webpage at https://paolomura.github.io/ or http://paolomura.netlify.app.

+# Project structure

+The website is a single page React.js app, hosted on the `main` branch.
+The `gh-pages` branch contains the build files for the GitHub Pages site.
+The `master` branch contains the build files for the Netlify site.

-# Instructions
+# Deployment

 1. Make changes to the `main` branch.
+2. Check that it runs locally using `npm start`.
-2. Build a static version of the site.
+3. Build a static version of the site using `npm run build`.
-3. Copy the contents of the `build` folder to the `gh-pages` branch and push.
+4. Copy the contents of the `build` folder to the `gh-pages` (and/or `master`) branch and push.
-4. GitHub Actions then publishes the site.
+5. GitHub Actions then publishes the site.

 # Getting Started with Create React App